 • The bug affects the renewal of a large account.

 It is important to note that aggravating circumstances only affect a bug’s SLA.
-They do not change a bug’s priority level, since priority levels govern the type of response Engineering is required to undertake for under many compliance regimes.
+They do not change a bug’s priority level, since priority levels govern the type of response Engineering is required to undertake under many compliance regimes.
 This is important because the additional overhead associated with P0 and P1 bugs means that Engineering can actually resolve more P2 bugs than P0 and P1 bugs in the same amount of time.

 Conclusion